lockedmutex/Pomolin/README.md

 > ⚠️ We’re looking for package maintainers to publish and maintain Pomolin across platforms/repositories (Nix, Debian,
 > Arch/AUR,
 > Fedora, Guix, etc.).
-If you can help, please open an issue; PR—maintainers will be credited.
+If you can help, please open an issue; maintainers will be credited.

 ## Features